phamquiluan/baro/README.md

 </details>

+### Reproduce RQ3 - Components of BARO

+Our RQ3 relies on the experimental results of RQ2, which we reproduced above.

 ### Reproduce RQ4 - Sensitivity Analysis

 As presented in Figure 5, BARO maintains stable accuracy on the Online Boutique dataset when we vary `t_bias` from `-40` to `40`.
 To reproduce this results, you can run the following commands: